-853 - YEARBOOK STAFF Year
+853 - YEARBOOK STAFF Year 2 Credits

 Description: This advanced journalism class is designed to give students the various skills required in the publication of a book.
-Although writing and photography skills are desirable, eagerness and enthusiasm are mandatory.
+Although writing and photography skills are desirable, eagerness and enthusiasmare mandatory.
 Students will learn group cooperation along with the many aspects of layout, design and copy writing associated with the creation of a book.
-Students will use the Macintosh computer for Desktop Publishing purposes.
+Students will use desktop publishing software to complete the book.

-Prerequisites: Journalism
+Prerequisites: Journalism or advisor approval